dzrhythm/docker-dotnet-vscode/README.md

 # docker-dotnet-vscode

-Samples for developing .NET Core applications with Docker and Visual Studio Code.
+Samples for developing and debugging .NET Core applications with Docker and Visual Studio Code.

 ## Example Docker Build Commands